elliottslaughter/integrity-checker/README.md

     to surface useful data while minimizing false positives
   * Rewrite check subcommand to report results interactively, instead of synchronously building an entire database in memory
+  * Review the output of check/diff and consider if it can be made more helpful
   * Unit/integration tests